 The Colton Arms

 Kensington’s The Colton Arms is a tiny neighborhood pub located right by The Queen’s Club, a prestigious private sporting club.
 Every June, The Queen’s Club hosts the esteemed Queen’s Club Championships, a men’s lawn tennis tournament.
 Inspired by its neighbor, the beer garden at The Colton Arms has an outdoor floor painted to look like a tennis court, making it a great pit-stop on your way to—or from—The Queen’s Club tennis tournament.
-The Colton Arms is easily reached from a whole bunch of our London Perfect apartments such as the classically decorated, three-bedroom Macdonald vacation rental.
+The Colton Arms is easily reached from a whole bunch of our London Perfect apartments.
 And Kensington is one of the best neighborhoods to be based in for the spring and summer.
 For more inspiration on how to have the perfect day in Kensington, check out this sample itinerary here.

 The Windsor Castle